 Alice and her daughter provide the attorney with the following financial information: Alice and her husband own their home, which has a fair market value of approximately $400,000 and an outstanding home equity loan of $25,000.
-They had $200,000 in savings and investments.
+They have $200,000 in savings and investments.
 George receives $1,500 a month in Social Security benefits and an additional pension of $500.
 Alice receives $750 a month from Social Security.
-The nursing home charges $10,000 a month.
+The nursing home charges $12,000 a month.

 The attorney advises Alice and her daughter that in their state Alice can keep half of the couple’s combined savings – $100,000 – and George can keep $2,000, for a combined total of $102,000.
 They have to spend down $98,000 before Medicaid begins to pick up the tab for George’s nursing home care.
 He advises them that any spending is allowed – even encouraging Alice to take a much-needed vacation – but that giving away assets would be penalized by one month of ineligibility for every $8,000 transferred.

 After much discussion (and overcoming Alice’s aversion to spending large sums), Alice, Joyce and the attorney come up with the following plan to spend down $98,000:

 |$25,000||Pay off home equity loan|

 |+10,000||Trading in Alice’s car for a new one|

 |+15,000||Prepaying George and Alice’s funerals|